thriveweb/deking-new/content/projects/show-home.md

-  **Deck Maintenance**
+  [Contact Decking Decks and Patios](https://www.dekingdecks.com.au/contact/) for a free consultation.
+accordion:
+  - description: >-
       We recommend re-oiling your deck on an annual basis to protect your timber from the harsh Australian sun and other factors which may shorten the life of your deck such as saltwater and organic waste.
 We do offer a comprehensive maintenance service for our decks, which provides an industry leading 25 year Warranty.
 We will inspect and re-oil the deck ensuring the life of the deck is maximized and our customers can continue to enjoy their deck for years to come.

-  [Contact Decking Decks and Patios](https://www.dekingdecks.com.au/contact/) for a free consultation.
-accordion: []
+    title: Deck Maintenance
 categories:
   - category: 'Commercial '
   - category: Timber Decks